farlee2121/ionide-and-vscode-solution-explorer/README.md

 ## Ownership and Updates
 Note that this bundle is not a redistribution.
 Both extensions are maintained and updated by their respective owners.
 The bundled extensions should update independent of this extension.
 This extension just shortcuts the installation and configuration.

+## Turning the Ionide Tree View Back On

+If you decide that you want both the Ionide tree view and the vscode-solution-explorer view then you can easily turn the ionide view back on.
+The configuration setting ID is `FSharp.enableTreeView`